thevyasamit/ccc_bot/README.md

 ## Future Enhancements

+### Reduce Brave API call

+Currently, the bot uses the Brave Search API as a fallback or supplement to direct web scraping.
+To minimize API usage (and stay within free tier limits), future improvements could include:
+- **Prioritizing direct HTML/JSON extraction**: Always try to extract data from the target website first (using BeautifulSoup or direct JSON parsing) before making a Brave API call.
+- **Caching**: Cache recent event data or responses to avoid repeated API calls for the same queries.
+- **Rate limiting**: Implement internal rate limiting to avoid unnecessary or duplicate Brave API requests.
+- **User feedback**: Inform users when data is coming from cache or when a Brave API call is being made.
+- **Configurable fallback**: Allow users to disable Brave API fallback if they want to strictly avoid external API usage.
+- **Support for more direct integrations**: Add more direct integrations for popular event platforms to reduce reliance on search APIs.

+These strategies will help keep the bot efficient, cost-effective, and more privacy-friendly.

 ### RAG (Retrieval-Augmented Generation)
 - **Vector Database**: Store event embeddings for semantic search
 - **Chunking**: Split large documents into searchable chunks